antirez/lamernews/README.md

 All the comments posted by a given user are also taken into a sorted set of comments, keyed by creation time.
 The key name is: `user.comments:<userid>`.

+In this sorted set the score is the unix time and the value is a string composed in this way: `<newsid>-<commentid>`.
+So a unique comment is referenced by the news id and the id of the comment inside the hash of comments for this news.
+Example of an actual comment pointer: `882-15`.